Lisp-Stat/documentation/content/en/docs/Contributing/ideas.md

 ## Jupyter-Lab Integrations

-Jupyter Lab has two nice integrations into Pandas, the Python version of Data-Frame, that would make great contributions:
+Jupyter Lab has two nice integrations with Pandas, the Python version of Data-Frame, that would make great contributions:
 [Qgrid](https://github.com/quantopian/qgrid), which allows editing a data frame in Jupyter Lab, and [Jupyter